rajlaiya/Temperature_Converter/README.md

   Changes the body's background color based on the Celsius temperature value.
   Adds CSS classes (cold, pleasant, warm, hot, cold-animation, hot-animation) to the body to apply specific background colors and animations.

-  convertTemperature():
-  Gets the temperature input value and the selected 'from' and 'to' units.
-  Converts the input temperature to Celsius first.
-  Then, converts the Celsius temperature to the selected 'to' unit (Fahrenheit or Kelvin).
-  Displays the original and converted temperatures in the resultDiv.
-  Calls setBackgroundColor() with the calculated Celsius value to update the background.

 capitalizeFirstLetter(string):
   Takes a string as input and returns it with the first letter capitalized.
   Used to format the unit names in the output string.